DaneForsythe/DaneForsythe/README.md

 - 👋 Hi, I’m @DaneForsythe
 - 👀 I’m interested in creating cool and fun projects!
-- 🌱 I’m currently on The Odi Project, I have a little prior Java experience, but stll a beginner.
+- 🌱 I’m currently on The Odin Project, I have a little prior Java experience, but stll a beginner.
 - 💞️ I’m looking to collaborate on confusing pieces of code I don't understand.

 <!---